- Search The Registry

 - My Account

-It works as a forum in which members view, nurture, critique and challenge each other’s work in an honest and understanding atmosphere.
+It is a forum where members view, nurture, critique, and challenge each other’s work in an honest and understanding atmosphere.
 In 1963, two groups of African American photographers held a joint meeting.
-One group was Group 35, which included James Ray Francis, Louis Draper, Herman Howard, Earl James and Calvin Mercer.
-The other group included Herb Randall, Albert Fennar, Shawn Walker and James Mannas.
+Group 35 included James Ray Francis, Louis Draper, Herman Howard, Earl James, and Calvin Mercer.
+The other group included Herb Randall, Albert Fennar, Shawn Walker, and James Mannas.
 Out of this meeting came the Kamoinge Workshop.
-The name derives from the Gikuyu language of Kenya and means ‘a group of people acting together.’
+The name derives from the Gikuyu language of Kenya and means a group of people acting together.’

-Photographers Roy DeCarava, Larry Stewart and Melvin Mills were important catalyst for the groups’ early development with DeCarava, a philosophic and artistic innovator, voted the first director of Kamoinge.
+Photographers Roy DeCarava, Larry Stewart, and Melvin Mills were important catalysts for the groups’ early development, with DeCarava, a philosophic and artistic innovator, voted the first director of Kamoinge.
 In 1965, the group opened the Kamoinge Gallery in a brownstone on West 137th Street.
-The activities in the new space included: numerous group exhibitions; rigorous but constructive critiques of photographs and portfolios; and frequent visitors and guest speakers.
+The activities in the new space included: numerous group exhibitions, rigorous but constructive critiques of photographs and portfolios, and frequent visitors and guest speakers.
 Early guests included: Peter Magune, a photojournalist from South Africa; John Szarkowski, Director of Photography at the Museum of Modern Art; Langston Hughes, playwright and Poet Laureate of Harlem; Henri Cartier-Bresson, the important French photojournalist; the R.E.
 Martinez, publisher of Camera, an influential Swiss photo magazine.

-Since the founding of Kamoinge its members have participated in hundreds of individual and group exhibitions in major national and international artistic institutions, too numerous to name.
-Kamoinge members have published scores of photographic books and portfolios, all concerned with the truth, insight and integrity of both the subject and artistic process.
-Based in New York City, Kamoinge has met continuously since 1963 under the leadership of creative and active directors including Anthony Barboza, Roy DeCarava, Louis Draper and Beuford Smith.
-Individually, the members lecture, conduct seminars, teach in universities and work in fine art photography, commercial photography, motion pictures, and video.
+Since the founding of Kamoinge, its members have participated in hundreds of individual and group exhibitions in major national and international art institutions, too numerous to name.
+Kamoinge members have published scores of photographic books and portfolios, all concerned with the truth, insight, and integrity of the subject and artistic process.
+Based in New York City, Kamoinge has met continuously since 1963 under the leadership of creative and active directors, including Anthony Barboza, Roy DeCarava, Louis Draper, and Beuford Smith.
+Individually, the member's lecture, conduct seminars, teach in universities, and work in fine art photography, commercial photography, motion pictures, and video.